SonarSource/gh-action-lt-backlog/PullRequestCreated/ReadMe.md

 Action assigns a Team field based on the PR author's Team, or Project Lead for authors without Jira account (bots).

+Action assigns a Sprint field based on the determined user Team and boardId from the [configuration](../Data/TeamConfiguration.ts).

 This action does nothing if the PR title contains `DO NOT MERGE` phrase.

 ## Inputs